netdata/netdata/health/notifications/telegram/README.md

 2. Start a conversation with your bot or invite it into a group where you want it to send messages.
 3. Find the chat ID for every chat you want to send messages to.
 Contact the [@myidbot](https://t.me/myidbot) bot and send the `/getid` command to get your personal chat ID or invite it into a group and use the `/getgroupid` command to get the group chat ID.
 Group IDs start with a hyphen, supergroup IDs start with `-100`.
     Alternatively, you can get the chat ID directly from the bot API.
 Send *your* bot a command in the chat you want to use, then check `https://api.telegram.org/bot{YourBotToken}/getUpdates`, eg.  `https://api.telegram.org/bot111122223:7OpFlFFRzRBbrUUmIjj5HF9Ox2pYJZy5/getUpdates`
+4. Set the bot token and the chat ID of the recipient in `/etc/netdata/health_alarm_notify.conf` (to edit it on your system run `/etc/netdata/edit-config health_alarm_notify.conf`), like this:
 ```
 SEND_TELEGRAM="YES"
 TELEGRAM_BOT_TOKEN="111122223:7OpFlFFRzRBbrUUmIjj5HF9Ox2pYJZy5"